- Introduction to the principles

 - Principle 6 – Have a clear, accessible policy

 - Principle 7 – Support applicants with criminal records

 - Principle 8 – Talk positively and reach out

-The principles have been developed in consultation with universities, academics and students, data protection experts, and people with a criminal record.
-They are designed to be used as a benchmark for universities to ensure the fair treatment of people with criminal records.
+We consulted with universities, students, data protection experts, and people with criminal records.
+The principles can be used as a benchmark for universities to ensure fair treatment of applicants with criminal records.

 Admissions is about access to education – ‘would a criminal record prevent an applicant completing this course?’
 Other aspects of university life – visa approval, accommodation, extra-curricular activities, careers advice – may require different considerations and a distinct policy.
-Separating these will help identify if, and when, it is necessary to ask about criminal records in relation to admissions decisions.
+Separating these will help identify if, and when, it is necessary to ask about criminal records.